SYusupov/AmoebaTOP_createSchedule/README.md

 # AmoebaTOP_createSchedule
-create a legal schedule by idling when needed
+creating a legal schedule for Vehicle Routing Problems by idling the vehicles when needed